lennylxx/leetcode/README.md

-This project aims at solving [LeetCode algorithm problems] with pure C Language using as little library functions as I can, which means except memory management functions and few string functions I will implement everything I need such as tree, stack and hash table.
+This project aims at solving [LeetCode algorithm problems] with pure C Language using as little library functions as I can, which means except memory management functions and few string functions I will implement everything I need such as trees, stacks, queues and hash tables.

 Parts of the problems don't provide C interface for solution, so I accomplished them with C++ Language.